-If your team supports Panasonic PACi, ECOi, or distributed split systems, AiBE helps them keep complaint history, parts notes, and follow-up actions organised.
+If your team works with Panasonic PACi, ECOi, or distributed split systems, AiBE helps them keep complaint history, parts notes, and follow-up actions organised.

 The win is simple: faster access to the right history, the relevant SOP, and the next check worth doing.